Tarteel89/Prediction-of-Product-Sales/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).# Prediction-of-Product-Sales this project will be a sales prediction for food items sold at various stores.
+This project is open-source and available under the [MIT License](LICENSE).